rust-lang/blog.rust-lang.org/posts/blob/master/posts/inside-rust/2019-12-17-governance-wg-meeting.md

 ## Project groups

-You can see the detailed minutes at the link above, but here is a quick summary of what we would like to do with the RFC:
+You can see the [detailed minutes] on the [wg-governance] repository, but here is a quick summary of what we would like to do with the RFC:

 * Introduce the project group concept, creation workflow, and lifecycle
 * Provide guidance for how project groups use RFCs